Qiskit/qiskit.org/content/events/qiskit-hackathon-global.md

 #### Pre-Event Concerns

-If you are planning to attend an upcoming event and you have concerns regarding another individual who may be present, please contact [hello@qiskit.camp](mailto:hello@qiskit.camp).
+If you are planning to attend an upcoming event and you have concerns regarding another individual who may be present, please contact [qiskit.events@us.ibm.com](mailto:qiskit.events@us.ibm.com).
 Action will be taken to ensure the safety of you and others at the event.

 #### Reporting an Incident

-Instances of abusive, harassing, or otherwise unacceptable behavior should be reported immediately by contacting [hello@qiskit.camp](mailto:hello@qiskit.camp) or by speaking directly with any IBM employee.
+Instances of abusive, harassing, or otherwise unacceptable behavior should be reported immediately by contacting [qiskit.events@us.ibm.com](mailto:qiskit.events@us.ibm.com) or by speaking directly with any IBM employee.
 IBM Quantum will review and investigate all complaints and will respond in a way that it deems appropriate to the circumstances.
 The organizers will maintain confidentiality with regard to the reporter of an incident.

 #### Incident Response